I’ve talked already about how I write in My Creative Process, but why do I write about myself?

 When you tell your story, other people start telling theirs.
 It gives everyone a bigger span of experiences than just the ones they’ve had.
 When anybody tells a candid story of failure or sorrow, it tends to make the world bigger and safer for everyone. – Sandra Tsing Loh

-Being that I am a huge people person, I have so enjoyed how this blog has paved the way for many amazing people to enter, or re-enter, my life.
+I am a people person, I have so enjoyed how this blog has paved the way for many amazing people to enter, or re-enter, my life.
 It has become a source of reconnection with old friends and has allowed new acquaintances to get to know me in a completely novel and intimate way.

 The best thing to come out of the memoir was the connection to people who read it and felt an enormous relief to know they weren’t alone.
 I’ve become very close with lots of people I never would have met.
 Not a day goes by that I don’t hear from someone telling me his or her own story. – David Sheff